 Are you a retailer with serious financial problems?

-Rents due for payment and sales falling due to the Covid-19 Pandemic?
+Have sales not recovered post pandemic?
 Do you have some poorly performing shop units and cannot get rid of the rent liabilities?

 Talk to us now about how we can help multiple retailers and other types of retail business restructure and cut loss making activity.